justinzelinsky/hexclock/README.md

 # Hex clock

-It's just the current time smushed into a hexadecimal color.
-Yep.
+It is just the current time smushed into a hexadecimal color.